 “We aren’t allowed to use the actual virus, we used the spike protein, just part of it,” he said.
 “But we showed that the spike protein does this and showed the cytokine release.”

-Once the source of the storms had been identified, Gujral and his collaborators turned to the sophisticated drug screening platform Gujral and his team developed over the last few years.
+Once the source of COVID-19's storms had been identified, the researchers turned to the sophisticated drug screening platform Gujral and his team developed over the last few years.
 The platform’s machine learning-based modeling methods allowed them to identify the pathways that the spike protein used to send out the storm signals as well as the drugs that could target those pathways.

 Designed with rare diseases in mind — the Gujral Lab’s customary research focus — the scientists believe the platform will become an effective way to speed the identification and use of drugs that can help mediate and even cure overlooked, or “orphan,” diseases.